What Business Licenses & Permits are Needed in New York?

-Business License – There is no general state of New York business license, however many cities require businesses to be licensed in order to operate.
-Rules for business registration vary depending on location and what the business does.
+There is no general state of New York business license, however, many cities require businesses to be licensed in order to operate.
+Rules for business registration vary depending on location and business type.
 Below are a few cities that have licensing requirements.

 New York City – Many businesses will need a business license in New York City in order to operate.
 The Department of Consumer Affairs requires businesses such as car washes, contractors, locksmiths, and several others to register.

-There is a $25 non-refundable application fee for a Business Permit in Rochester.
+There is a $25 non-refundable filing fee for a Business Permit in Rochester.

-Syracuse – Certain types of businesses operating in the city limits of Syracuse will need to obtain a business license from the Central Permit Office.
-A few examples include; bars & restaurants, pawn shops, newsstands, snow plowing and several others.
+Syracuse – Certain types of businesses operating in Syracuse’s city limits will need to obtain a business license from the Central Permit Office.
+A few examples include; bars & restaurants, pawn shops, newsstands, snow plowing, and several others.

-New York Sales Tax Certificate of Authority – Businesses that sell physical products or provide certain taxable services must register for a Sales Tax Certificate of Authority from the New York Department of Taxation and Finance.
+Businesses that sell physical products or provide certain taxable services must register for a Sales Tax Certificate of Authority from the New York State Department of Taxation and Finance.

-Resale Certificate – Businesses purchasing merchandise to resell will usually want to obtain an New York Resale Certificate in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain a New York State Resale Certificate to not pay sales tax to purchase merchandise that is being resold to customers.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in New York include; cosmetologists, barbers, athletic trainers, home inspectors and many more.
-Additional information, fees and licensing requirements for professions are available from the New York Department of State.
+A variety of occupations in the state are regulated and need to be registered before offering certain services.
+A few common professions that require licensing in New York include; cosmetologists, barbers, athletic trainers, home inspectors, and many more.
+Additional information, fees, and licensing requirements for professions are available from the New York Department of State.

-Assumed Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for an Assumed Name (also known as a Doing Business As or DBA) with the County Clerk’s Office in the county where the business is located.
+While not a small business license, it’s common for Sole Proprietorships and Partnerships operating under a business name that is different from the full name of the owner(s) to register for an Assumed Name (also known as a Doing Business As, DBA, or Trade Name) with the County Clerk’s Office in the county where the business is located.

-These are a few of the most common business licenses, but there are way too many licenses and permits in New York for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.